simonsejse/OverleafCopyAndPaste/README.md

 # OverleafCopyAndPaste

 A Google Chrome extension with the sole purpose of adding copy-and-paste functionality to [Overleaf](https://www.overleaf.com/) on your Chrome browser.
+It provides a critical feature that enables users to easily upload images from their clipboard with a simple ctrl+c and ctrl+v operation, eliminating the tedious task of saving and manually uploading images.
+With OverleafCopyAndPaste, you can focus more on your content and less on the process, enhancing productivity and efficiency when using Overleaf.

 ## Functionality